ibexa/documentation-user/docs/content_management/schedule_publishing.md

 The calendar widget toolbar displays events you select and gives you access to actions assigned to them.
 The available actions appear in the upper-right corner of the toolbar when you select an event.
-You can select multiple events of the same type and perform bulk actions on them, e.g. [reschedule or cancel publication](#reschedule-or-cancel-publication).
+You can select multiple events of the same type and perform bulk actions on them, for example, [reschedule or cancel publication](#reschedule-or-cancel-publication).

 !!! note